12 ESL Spelling Games to Make Learning Vocab F-U-N

-Whether students find learning proper spelling easy or a nightmare, one thing’s for sure: most students will tell you that spelling exercises are rather dull.
+Whether your students find proper spelling easy or a nightmare, one thing’s for sure: Most students will tell you that conventional spelling exercises are rather dull.

 Whether your goal is to review lesson-specific vocabulary words or help with general spelling, these games will get students learning and having fun.